-Vera Weizmann first visited Palestine in the fall of 1919, together with Rebecca Sieff.
+Vera Weizmann first visited Palestine in the fall of 1919, together with Sieff.
 Edith Eder joined them upon their arrival.
 All three were wives of leaders of the British Zionist movement, but they chose to visit Palestine without their husbands for the express purpose of examining the situation of women and children in Palestine.
 Acting as a representative delegation of the Ladies’ Committee of the Zionist Federation of Britain, they explored what could be done with the funds that they hoped to raise on behalf of women and children in Palestine.
 The delegation, which traveled throughout the country in October and November of that year, was horrified by the physical conditions in which the halutzim (pioneers) lived.
-The inhuman conditions suffered by the women halutzot made an especially deep impression on the members of the delegation, who decided that drastic action was needed.
+The inhumane conditions suffered by the women halutzot made an especially deep impression on the members of the delegation, who decided that drastic action was needed.

-Vera Weizmann’s memoirs reveal that she adhered to the traditional conception of the roles of men and women in society—a position she expressed in her criticism of the goal of equality that the halutzot sought to attain.
+Weizmann’s memoirs reveal that she adhered to the traditional conception of the roles of men and women in society—a position she expressed in her criticism of the goal of equality that the halutzot sought to attain.
 As a physician, she feared that women’s desire to share equally in hard physical labor not only reflected a negative spirit of denial of their femininity and the concomitant physical limitations, but also posed a tangible threat to their health.
 Notwithstanding these reservations, Weizmann was also aware of the lack of any professional and vocational courses of study that would prepare women to fulfill even the role for which women were traditionally designated.
 Weizmann reached the same conclusion as Sieff, that the halutzot had to be trained for what they regarded as “women’s work.”

 Vera Weizmann visited Palestine for a second time in 1925, for the opening ceremonies of the Hebrew University in Jerusalem.
 The Daniel Sieff Research Institute was established in Rehovot by Rebecca and Israel Sieff in memory of their son, who had died under tragic circumstances.
 In April 1934 the Sieff Institute was inaugurated and for several months at the end of 1934 and the beginning of 1935 the Weizmanns lived in a small house that was rented from the poet Jessie Sampter before returning to London.
-Ten years later, upon Chaim Weizmann’s seventieth birthday, the Institute was expanded, and its name was changed to the Weizmann Institute of Science.
+Ten years later, upon Chaim Weizmann’s 70th birthday, the Institute was expanded, and its name was changed to the Weizmann Institute of Science.

 A home was built especially for the Weizmanns in Rehovot, its construction spanning the years 1935–1937.
 The Weizmanns spent the winters of 1935, 1936 and 1937 in the town.
 In 1937, after living for only ten days in their new house, they were called back to London.
 They would not see their Rehovot home for another seven years, until 1944, when they were there for only a short time.
 They finally moved permanently to Rehovot only after the end of World War II.
-The house, planned by the architect Eric Mendelsohn, was used as a guest house by royalty, presidents of various countries, members of different Commissions of Inquiry, scientists, artists and other prominent figures, as well as the general public.
+The house, planned by the architect Eric Mendelsohn, was used as a guest house by royalty, presidents of various countries, members of different Commissions of Inquiry, scientists, artists, and other prominent figures, as well as the general public.

 In 1937 the Weizmann’s eldest son Benjy married Maidie Pomeranz and they had a son named David.
-Chaim and Vera’s second son Michael joined the R.A.F. and served as a pilot during the war.
+Chaim and Vera’s second son Michael joined the Royal Air Force and served as a pilot during the war.
 In February 1940, on a flight against a German submarine in the Bay of Biscay, his plane dove into the water and Flight Lieutenant Michael Ozer Weizmann was declared missing in action.
 To cope with her pain, Vera Weizmann volunteered to work as a doctor in a Red Cross shelter in the London slums.